The Expedition of Humphry Clinker: Plot summary

 Matthew Bramble, his family and servants are traveling through England and Scotland.
 Although the primary motivation for the expedition is to restore the health of the gouty Matthew Bramble, each member of the family uses the excursion to achieve their ends.
 Leaving from Bramble's estate, Brambleton Hall, in Monmouthshire (there are frequent references to the family being Welsh, and the novel also contains individual Scottish and Irish characters), the family passes through many cities, making extended or significant stops at Gloucester, Bath, London, Harrogate, Scarborough and Edinburgh, with a tour of the Scottish Highlands including a visit to the country-house of Smollett's brother, Sir James, "on the banks of Lough-Lomond".

 The splenetic patriarch, Matthew Bramble, visits various natural spas to alleviate his health problems, and he corresponds primarily with his physician, Dr. Lewis.
 Through his letters and those of Jeremy, it is revealed that Bramble is misanthropic and something of a hypochondriac.
 Despite his frequent complaints, he is generally reasonable and extremely charitable to the people he meets on his travels as well as to his servants and wards back at home.
-His letters introduce and ridicule significant eighteenth century concerns such as medicine, the growth of urban life, class, the growth of the periodical press and the public sphere.
+His letters introduce and ridicule significant 18th-century concerns such as medicine, the growth of urban life, class, the growth of the periodical press and the public sphere.
 His growing disillusionment at the changing moral and social landscape of Great Britain, particularly London, embodies his traditionalist perspective and reveals the absurdities of contemporary British culture.

 His sister, Tabitha Bramble, is a foolish and cantankerous spinster who uses the expedition as an excuse to search for a husband.
 Through her correspondence with Mrs. Gwyllim, the house-keeper at Brambleton Hall, Tabitha reveals her selfishness and lack of generosity towards servants and the impoverished.
 Her social pretensions are rendered all the more comical by her frequent misunderstandings, misuse of common idioms, and atrocious spelling.

 Tabitha's servant, Winifred or Win Jenkins, also corresponds with the servants at Brambleton Hall.
 As the only correspondent not related to Matthew Bramble, Ms. Jenkins offers a sympathetic and humorous perspective on the family and their travels.
 As a comic foil to Tabitha Bramble, Win Jenkins shares many of her misspellings and malapropisms, but demonstrates considerably more common sense and intuition in her observation of the family.
 At London, she becomes infatuated with Humphry Clinker and Methodism both.